codingvc/codingvc/_posts/2015-09-29-the-effect-of-location-on-a-startups-likelihood-of-success.markdown

 <br>
 <br>
 <br>
-If you enjoyed this AngelList-based analysis, you might enjoy the following articles:
+If you enjoyed this AngelList-based analysis, you might like the following articles:

 - <a href="http://codingvc.com/which-technologies-do-startups-use-an-exploration-of-angellist-data" target="_blank">Which Technologies Do Startups Use?
 An Exploration of AngelList Data</a>
 - <a href="http://codingvc.com/analyzing-angellist-job-postings-part-1-basic-stats" target="_blank">Analyzing AngelList Job Postings, Part 1: Basic Stats</a>